 After the war, Estonia was incorporated into the Soviet Union, and stamps continued to feature Soviet symbols and themes.
 However, in the late 1980s, as Estonia began to move towards independence, stamps began to feature more Estonian themes and symbols once again.

 Finally, in 1991, Estonia regained its independence, and the country began issuing stamps reflecting its newfound freedom and cultural identity.
 These stamps often feature Estonian art, landmarks, and cultural traditions.

-Today, Estonia stamps are highly collectible, with many enthusiasts around the world.
-They continue to reflect Estonia's rich cultural history and evolving identity, and are a fascinating window into the country's past and present.
+Today, Estonia stamps are highly collectable, with many enthusiasts around the world.
+They continue to reflect Estonia's rich cultural history and evolving identity and are a fascinating window into the country's past and present.

 Interested in Estonia stamps?
 Register for lot alerts